THE PARKING GARAGE FEATURE

-Kaynemaile’s most recent parking garage project, on the Agostino Group building in Adelaide, South Australia for Commercial & General was clad using only eight individual screens – the biggest being a seamless screen 190 foot wide x 52 foot high.
+The Agostino Group building in Adelaide, South Australia for Commercial & General was clad using only eight individual Kaynemaile mesh screens – the biggest being 190 foot wide x 52 foot high and completely seamless.

-Making large screens with Kaynemaile-Armour is possible as the material is incredibly lightweight and can be manufactured in seamless pieces to any size.
-Kaynemaile-Armour’s large screens don’t require the same level of fixings or substructure as traditional metal mesh products.
+Making large screens with Kaynemaile mesh is possible as the material is incredibly lightweight and can be manufactured in seamless pieces to any size.
+The large Kaynemaile mesh screens don’t require the same level of fixings or substructure as traditional metal mesh products.

 With install speed in mind Kaynemaile designed fixing systems to allow these large screens to be lifted and fixed off in a day, significantly reducing road closures and disruptions to the surrounding neighborhood.

-Download the tech sheet for detailed information on Kaynemaile-Armour mesh and it's solar reduction capabilities.
+Download the tech sheet for detailed information on Kaynemaile mesh for exterior use and it's solar reduction capabilities.